aggarrohit/kostdoktorn/README.md

 # About

-This app is created as a sample to show recipes list with few fields.
+This app is created as a sample to show recipes list with few fields.<br>
-This app also has code to run graphql APIs via Apollo but due to lack of required fields in the json data, sample modified data is used.
+This app also has code to run graphql APIs via Apollo but due to lack of required fields in the json data, sample modified data is used.<br>
-This app is tested over android only due to resource limitations.
+This app is tested over android only due to resource limitations.<br>

 ## Step 1: Start the Metro Server